Slevinski/slevinski.github.io/series/writing-and-representation/entries/human-writing-and-machine-encoding/essay.md

 **Authorship, serialization, and the layers of signed text**

-This paper is a native anchor of the `Writing and Representation in Sutton SignWriting` series.
+This paper develops the human-writing and machine-encoding distinction in *Writing and Representation in Sutton SignWriting*.

 It follows *Handwriting and Spatial Script Practice*.